Patrick Cantlay What's In The Bag? - Golf Monthly

-We look at the American's equipment after he won his first PGA Tour title at the Shriners Hospitals for Children Open
+We look at the American's equipment as he has played his way into the world's top 20.

 Patrick Cantlay What’s In The Bag?